Jason R. Dunn

 Jason R. Dunn is an American attorney, who served as the United States Attorney for the District of Colorado from 2018 to 2021.
 He was previously an attorney in private practice in the Denver office of Brownstein Hyatt Farber Schreck.

 Early life and education

 Dunn was born and raised in Colorado, the son of a teacher and school administrator.
-Dunn earned his Bachelor of Science, Master of Public Administration, and Juris Doctor from the University of Colorado.
+Dunn earned his Bachelor of Science from the University of Colorado Boulder in 2001, Master of Public Administration from the University of Colorado Denver in 1998, and Juris Doctor from the University of Colorado Law School in 1993.

 Career

-After graduating from law school, he clerked for then Justice Nathan B. Coats of the Colorado Supreme Court.
+After graduating from law school, he was a law clerk for then Justice Nathan B. Coats of the Colorado Supreme Court.
 He previously served as Deputy Attorney General under Colorado Attorney General John Suthers, helping manage an office of over 250 lawyers and shaping Colorado's legal strategy in national and state litigation.

 He was a shareholder at Brownstein Hyatt Farber Schreck, where he chaired the firm's Political and Regulatory Law Practice Group and its State Attorneys General Practice Group.
 His legal practice focuses on regulatory and consumer protection investigations, constitutional and election law, and appeals.